Norman Carton

 Norman Carton (January 7, 1908 – February 14, 1980) was an American artist and educator known for abstract expressionist art.
-He was born in the Ukraine region of Imperial Russia and moved to the United States in 1922 where he spent most of his adult life.
+He was born in Ukraine, at the time part of the Russian Empire and moved to the United States in 1922 where he spent most of his adult life.

 A classically trained portrait and landscape artist, Carton also worked as a drafter, newspaper illustrator, muralist, theater set designer, photographer, and fabric designer and spent most of his mature life as an art educator.
 Carton showed in and continues to be shown in many solo and group exhibitions.
 His work is included in numerous museums and private collections throughout the world.

 Early life

 Norman Carton was born in the Dnieper Ukraine territory of the Russian Empire in 1908.
 Escaping the turbulence of civil war massacres, he settled in Philadelphia in 1922 after years of constant flight.

 While attending the Pennsylvania Museum School of Industrial Art, Carton worked as a newspaper artist for the Philadelphia Record from 1928 to 1930 in the company of other illustrator/artists who had founded the Ashcan School, the beginnings of modern American art.
 From 1930 to 1935, he studied at the Pennsylvania Academy of Fine Arts under Henry McCarter, who was a pupil of Toulouse-Lautrec, Puvis de Chavanne, and Thomas Eakins.
 Arthur Carles, especially with his sense of color, and the architect John Harbison also provided tutelage and inspiration.
-Following his time at the Pennsylvania Academy of Fine Arts, Carton studied at the Barnes Foundation from 1935 to 1936 where he was influenced by an intellectual climate led by visiting lecturers John Dewey and Bertrand Russell as well as daily access to Albert C. Barnes and his art collection.
+Following his time at the Pennsylvania Academy of Fine Arts, Carton studied at the Barnes Foundation from 1935 to 1936 where he was mentored by John Dewey, Bertrand Russell, and again Carles as well as had daily access to Albert C. Barnes and his art collection.

 Carton was awarded the Cresson Traveling Scholarship in 1934 which allowed him to travel through Europe and study in Paris.
 There he expanded his artistic horizons with influences stemming from Matisse, Picasso, Soutine, and Kandinsky.
 While at the Pennsylvania Academy of Fine Arts, Carton was also awarded the Toppan Prize for figure painting as well as the Thouron Composition Prize.
 He received numerous commissions as a portrait artist, social realist, sculptor, and theatrical stage designer as well as academic scholarships.
 During this time, Carton worked as a scenery designer at Sparks Scenic Studios, a drafter at the Philadelphia Enameling Works, and a fine art lithographer.